 - Arnold from Hey Arnold! wears a bluish teal sweater and blue jeans, with a red with yellow plaid button down shirt that hangs out from under his sweater like a skirt.
 He also has a blue cap and wild blond hair.
 He's the moral center of the kids at PS 118, and of course the main character.

 - Jimmy Neutron wears a red T-shirt with a yellow logo on it, and blue shorts/jeans.
 Again the main character, and usually the leader of his group of friends.

-- ThunderCats: Lion-O wears a blue costume and a yellow/gold gauntlet.
+- Thunder Cats: Lion-O wears a blue costume and a yellow/gold gauntlet.
 Both are accented by the red Thundercats logo, and his big bright red mane of hair.
 He's the chosen lord of the Thundercats.

 - Young Justice: Kaldur, the new version of Aqualad designed specifically as The Leader of this version of DC's teen heroes (as opposed to the traditional Robin), wears blue pants and a red shirt with a yellow belt buckle.
 He also has blond hair.
 In the comics his pants are darker, almost black, but he has more yellow decals on his shirt.